Three Myths Multitasking & Their Hidden Costs

 Let’s say you have an idea for a new project and you’re giving all your bandwidth to it, thinking about the planning and the execution of your brilliant idea.
 If you think of it like an internal white board, you’re taking that marker and mapping out all of your thoughts.
 When you suddenly switch your attention onto your email and leave that planning, you are wiping that whiteboard clean and starting fresh.

 You may then shift to check a social media account before you get back to your original brilliant idea project.
-You now need to re-orient yourself with all those brilliant ideas that were flowing like a waterfall in the tropics.
-This is in addition to the time you’ve now lost ping-ponging between tasks, something attention researcher and expert Gloria Mark refers to as a disruption cost.
+You now need to re-orient yourself and get back in the flow with all those brilliant ideas that were flowing like a waterfall in the tropics.
+In addition to stretching and draining your bandwidth, this is in addition to the time you’ve lost ping-ponging between tasks, something attention researcher and expert Gloria Mark refers to as a disruption cost.

 Some studies show that when we hear or see a cue on our devices that distracts us, it takes our brains 25 minutes to get back to that level of focused intention we were at, and now there is even more data surrounding how devastating ping-ponging our attention is.

 It may not seem like a big deal when you look at a single incident, but when you factor in the repetition within a day, a week, a quarter and extrapolate it annually, the cost is paramount.
-Every single time you switch between a task, you need to re-orient to the new task at hand, costing you time.
+Every single time you switch between a task, you need to re-orient to the new task at hand, costing you time, deteriorating your focus and draining your creativity.

 Myth #3 – Multitasking gets things done faster